NCHS-Software-Engineering/Css-SlideCentral/README.md

 - Login fails for non-school Google accounts
 - Mobile version not yet implemented
-- CSS is not yet implemented
+- CSS software is not yet implemented
 - The activity form is repetitive so you need to input the EXACT same day for each input

-## Product Packlog
+## Product Backlog

-Remaining user stories can be found in the trello: https://trello.com/b/iuZKsvux/css-slidecentral
+All unimplemented and pending user stories are  in the trello: https://trello.com/b/iuZKsvux/css-slidecentral

 ## Contributing